bottler/iisignature/README.rst

 The iisignature package
 =======================

 This package provides tools for calculating the signature and log signature of a data stream.
 These are summary statistics of piecewise linear paths, consisting of iterated integrals, inspired by rough path theory.
-See <http://www2.warwick.ac.uk/jreizenstein> for more information about the calculations.
+See <http://www2.warwick.ac.uk/jreizenstein> for documentation and more information about the calculations, and <https://github.com/bottler/iisignature> for source code.

 It is work in progress.